Poodle Temperament & Personality

 Male vs Female Temperament

 Male Poodles tend to be slightly larger, weighing 40–70 lbs compared to females at 34–61 lbs.
-Temperament differences between males and females are generally subtle and influenced more by individual personality and training than by gender alone.
+Standing 15–22 inches tall, both sexes carry the curly and dense coat characteristic of the breed.
+Temperament differences between sexes are generally subtle and influenced more by individual personality and training than by gender alone.

 Frequently Asked Questions